linkuni/llm-lab/README.md

 ### 4. **Prompt Engineering & Token Optimization**
 - Prompts are carefully designed for clarity, conciseness, and structure, and use the required AWS Bedrock Llama 3 format to avoid empty or malformed responses.
 - Only relevant keys are included in the final summary, with lists for `main_points` and `important_terms`, and strings for others.

+### 5. **Question Generation**
+- **Chunking:** Document is split into semantically coherent chunks to maintain context.
+- **Context-Awareness:** Questions are generated with awareness of the entire document's context.
+- **Deduplication:** Similar questions are filtered out to ensure variety and relevance.
+- **Comprehensive Answers:** Each question includes an ideal answer, key points for full marks, and tips for maximizing scores.

 ---